 Diane is a convinced Friend, and a member of Hartford Monthly Meeting, New England Yearly Meeting.

 Diane is a convinced Friend, and a member of Hartford Monthly Meeting, New England Yearly Meeting.
 Diane currently worships with Langley Hill Friends in Baltimore Yearly Meeting, and she relishes worshipping with Friends across the country while traveling for FCNL.
-She serves on the Board of Trustees for Sidwell Friends School and the Corporation of Haverford College.
+She serves on the Corporation of Haverford College.
 She previously served on the Board of Advisors of the Earlham School of Religion, the CT Housing Finance Authority Board, the CT Public Defender Services Commission and the West Hartford Board of Education.
 Diane graduated from the University of Nebraska with a B.S in Education.
 She is married to Roger Catlin and is the mother of Alex, Lillie and Nora; she always appreciates spending time with her family.

 Diane enjoys walking in Washington, DC and in the natural world, reading literature and non-fiction, and cooking from the local farmer’s market.